Distal Biceps Tendon Rupture

 - A method for reinsertion of the distal biceps brachii tendon.

-- Clinical, functional, and radiographic assessments of the conventional and modified Boyd-Anderson surgical procedures for repair of distal biceps tendon ruptures.
+- Clinical, functional, and radiographic assessments of Boyd-Anderson surgical procedures for repair of distal biceps ruptures.

-- Proximal radioulnar synostosis after repair of distal biceps brachii rupture by the two-incision technique.
-Report of four cases.
+- Proximal radioulnar synostosis after repair of distal biceps brachii rupture by 2-incision technique.
+Report of 4 cases.

 - Single versus double-incision technique for the repair of acute distal biceps tendon ruptures: a randomized clinical trial.